Line 453 - Working income tax benefit (WITB)

 - was not eligible for the WITB for 2016.

 To calculate working income on lines 385 and 386 of Schedule 6, you must include the tax-exempt part of employment income, other employment income, business income (excluding losses), and scholarship income earned on a reserve.
 Also include on these lines the tax-exempt part of any allowance you received as an emergency volunteer.

 To calculate adjusted family net income on lines 388 and 389 of Schedule 6, you must include the tax-exempt part of all income earned or received on a reserve less the deductions related to the income.
-For example, if you were an Indian, registered, or entitled to be registered, under the Indian Act, and you received employment insurance benefits shown in box 18 of a T4E slip, you must include this amount on line 388.
+For example, if you are a registered Indian, or person entitled to be registered under the Indian Act, and you received employment insurance benefits shown in box 18 of a T4E slip, you must include this amount on line 388.
 Also include on these lines the tax-exempt part of any allowance you received as an emergency volunteer.

 Completing your tax return